Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Source Material/Classes/Artificer/Artificer.md

 >
 > ***Artificers use a variety of tools to channel their arcane power.
 To cast a spell, an artificer might use alchemist's supplies to create a potent elixir, calligrapher's supplies to inscribe a sigil of power, or tinker's tools to craft a temporary charm.
 The magic of artificers is tied to their tools and their talents, and few other characters can produce the right tool for a job as well as an artificer.***

-*You must have an Intelligence scorre of 13 or higher in order to multiclass in or out of this class.*
+*You must have an Intelligence score of 13 or higher in order to multiclass in or out of this class.*
 # Artificer Table
 | Level | Proficiency Bonus | Features                                         | Infusions Known | Infused Items | Cantrips Known | 1st | 2nd | 3rd | 4th | 5th |
 | ----- | ----------------- | ------------------------------------------------ | --------------- | ------------- | -------------- | --- | --- | --- | --- | --- |